Dear Home-Ec 101,

 Ivy says:

 You can make curtains very simply.
 Here are a couple of tutorials my girl DIY Maven over at Curbly wrote on making curtains.
-This one could easily be lengthened to the length you need and this one is a cute valance that could go over the top of whatever you might make.
-If that’s all too much sewing for you, just cut the ends straight and make tab-top curtains.
+This simple window shade could easily be lengthened to the length you need and this pocket window topper is a cute valance that could go over the top of whatever you might make.
+If that’s all too much sewing for you, check out this drapery panels tutorial from Cleverly Inspired that you just staple.

 If you just *really* cannot bear the thought of sewing, try places like TJ Maxx, Ross, and other discount stores.
 Just remember to use light colors, or darker, lined curtains.